brycekwon/brycekwon/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create a report
+about: Create a bug report if you find any issues with this repository
-title: "[BUG] "
+title: ""
 labels: status:waiting, type:bug
 assignees: ""